daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 ```

-** If using as event sensor, Device Agent MUST send sensor status each report interval **
+** If using as an event sensor, the Device Agent MUST send it's sensor status on each report interval **

 ##### 4.3.2.5 "sensor.notification" method
-Response event sensors value and status
+Response event with sensor values and status

 ```
 Device Agent --> Thing+ Gateway